iamPrashSri/iamPrashSri/README.md

 🎓 &nbsp;I've been working as an R&D Software Engineer - II at Dassault Systems(June'2016 - Present).\
 🌱 &nbsp;I'm on track for learning more about Machine Learning, Artificial Intelligence, Full Stack Web Development and Distributed Databases.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at prashantsrivastava.knowledge@gmail.com!
+✉️ &nbsp;You can shoot me an email at prashant.srivastava@stonybrook.edu!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1o0fKkXFMS1O5brSVCx093oaP6uELUZtE/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 ### :headphones: &nbsp;Currently Listening on Spotify